yash-sharma1/docs-site/docs/workwith-node.md

  # Work with full node

- This document is for developer who is very interested in transactions in every block, or order book, or account changes or block fee charge and would like to built own down stream of full node.
+ This document is for developer who is very interested in transactions in every block, or order book, or account changes or block fee charge and would like to built own down stream services of full node.
 Please refer to [run a full node](fullnode.md) if you still have't deploy a full node.